rocketfellows/ms-teams-webhook-message-sender/README.md

 #### Connector.

-`rocketfellows\MSTeamsWebhookMessageSender\configs\Connector` - a class that encapsulates the connection data for sending a message.
+`rocketfellows\MSTeamsWebhookMessageSender\configs\Connector` - a class that encapsulates the connection configuration for sending a message.

 Class description:
 - `incomingWebhookUrl` - **_string_** - link to a webhook (connector) for sending a message;